In today’s blog post we’re going to unbox and review the OnePlus 5 smartphone. The OnePlus 5 is the successor of the OnePlus 3T.

 The smartphone features a dual 20.0MP and 16.0MP rear-facing cameras and a 16.0MP front camera.
 The dual camera allows you to capture clear and vivid images and create nice blurring effects in an easy way.

 I’ve taken a couple of photos and in my opinion the camera performs quite well.
 During the day it captures good colors, good focus and a great detail.
-Here’s some photos taken with the OnePlus 5.
+Here are some photos taken with the OnePlus 5.

 I specially liked the portrait mode that uses the two cameras to create a blurry background.